Kingdom-Software-Solutions/wedding-warehouse/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/Kingdom-Software-Solutions/wedding-warehouse/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to Mel's Warehouse.
+You can find documentation on the endpoints and backend in the api folder in the [DOCUMENTATION.md][https://github.com/Kingdom-Software-Solutions/wedding-warehouse/blob/master/api/DOCUMENTATION.MD] file.

 ## Versioning